rgripper/webcomponent-esbuild/post.md

 }
 ```

-First I define a class inheriting from HtmlElement.
-Then I register it using
+First I defined a class inheriting from HtmlElement.
+Then I registered it using
 `window.customElements.define("evil-plan", EvilPlanElement)`

 > Make sure you define your element with a prefix, e.g. `evil-`: <br>`window.customElements.define("evil-plan", EvilPlanElement)`

-> Currently, there is no API to remove or rederfine your element.
+> Currently, there is no API to remove or redefine your element.
 You would not care about it in production.
-But during development hot module reload will trigger another call to `window.customElements.define` which results in error `TODO: error text`
+But in dev mode the hot module reloading will trigger another call to `window.customElements.define` that will trigger error `TODO: error text`

 Let’s bundle it up!
-I'm using a new shiny new library [esbuild](TODO: link).
+I'm using a shiny new library [esbuild](TODO: link).
 `esbuild src/EvilPlanElement.jsx --outfile=EvilPlanElement.min.js --bundle --minify --define:process.env.NODE_ENV='production' --target=chrome58,firefox57,safari11,edge16`
 TODO: Screenshot of 'done in 0.24s'
 That was fast!